parameshwar-A/tic-tac-toe/README.md

 # Tic-Tac-Toe
 Welcome to my **Tic-Tac-Toe** project!
 First thanks for looking and spending time on my project.
+## For testing or playing the game

+  Download all the files

+  Run game.py file in your computer

+## For Developing the code
 Let's make things clear,
 This is not the best Tic-Tac-Toe python project in the internet.
 Also the code inside this project will not be a clean code or a optimized one.